(A) At a minimum, the invitation to bid ("ITB") will include the following information:

 (1) Upon receipt, each bid response and modification shall be time and date stamped but not opened and shall be stored in a secure place until the time and date set for bid opening.

-(2) Bid responses and modifications shall be opened publicly, in the presence of a representative of the office of the auditor of state and the department of administrative services at the time, date, and place designated in the ITB.
-The name of each bidder, the bid price, and such other information as is deemed appropriate by the department shall be read aloud or otherwise made available.
-The opened bid responses shall be available for public inspection except to the extent the bidder designates trade secrets or other proprietary data to be confidential as set forth in paragraph (E)(3) of this rule.
+(2) All timely bid responses and modifications shall be opened publicly, in the presence of a representative of the department of administrative services at the time, date, and place designated in the ITB.
+The opened bid responses shall be available for public inspection except to the extent the bidder designates trade secrets to be confidential as set forth in paragraph (E)(3) of this rule.
 Material so designated shall accompany the bid and shall be readily separable from the bid response in order to facilitate public inspection of the non confidential portion of the bid response.
-Prices, makes, model, catalogue numbers of the items offered, deliveries, and terms of payment shall be publicly available at the time of bid opening regardless of any designation to the contrary.
+Prices, makes, model, catalog numbers of the items offered, deliveries, and terms of payment shall be publicly available at the time of bid opening regardless of any designation to the contrary.

-(3) The department shall examine the bid responses to determine the validity of any requests for nondisclosure of trade secrets and other proprietary data identified in writing.
+(3) The department shall examine the bid responses to determine the validity of any requests for nondisclosure of trade secrets identified in writing.
 If the parties do not agree as to the disclosure of data, the department shall inform the bidders in writing what portions of the bid responses will be disclosed and that the bid responses will be so disclosed.
-The bid responses shall be open to public inspection, unless confidential, proprietary or a trade secret, upon award of a contract.
+The bid responses shall be open to public inspection, unless it contains a trade secret, upon award of a contract.

 (F) Any bid response received after the time and date set for receipt of bid responses is late.
 Any withdrawal or modification of a bid response received after the time and date set for opening of bid responses at the place designated for opening is late.
 No late bid response, late modification, or late withdrawal will be considered unless received before contract award, and the bid response, modification, or withdrawal would have been timely but for the action or inaction of state personnel.
 When deemed as late, a bid response, modification, or withdrawal shall be marked as "late", remain sealed and shall be retained in the bid file.